jbhunt/mymltk/README.md

 - Fully connected neural network classifier
 - CNN a la AlexNet for image classification
 - RNN for sentiment classification using sequences of words
+- ViT (visual transformer) for object detection (demo'ed with the CIFAR-10 dataset)

-## Classification
+## Simple (binary) classification
-Here's a summary of classifier performance on a binary classification task using the [breast cancer Wisconsin dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html):
+Here's are some examples of classifier performance on a binary classification task using the [breast cancer Wisconsin dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html):

 ![](/img/classifier_performance.png)

 Each confusion matrix shows the fraction of true labels from a test dataset that were correcty or incorrectly labeled by each classifier.
-Estimates of test performance were bootstrapped using stratified random resampling of the training and test datasets (n=100 shuffles, training fraction=0.8, test fraction=0.2).
+Estimates of test performance were bootstrapped using stratified random resampling of the training and test splits (n=100 shuffles, training fraction=0.8, test fraction=0.2).
 The square brackets show the 95% confidence interval for each estimate.